Using images in content

 What nearby image shows: Google Map showing Newark Town Hall, nearby roads, train station and car park.

-Image alt text: leave empty, or if the nearby text refers to the map, 'Google Map of Newark Town Hall, train station and car park.
+Image alt text: leave empty (marks 'decorative'), or if the nearby text refers to the map: 'Google Map of Newark Town Hall, train station and car park.

 Maps not for navigational use

-Maps not for navigational use do not need a text description but must have alt text added.
+Maps not for navigational use do not need a text description but must have alt text added to briefly explain what the image is.

 Examples of maps not meant for navigational use are maps showing: